tdwg/ltc/tools/csv_to_json/README.md

 ## How to run csv_to_json.py or csv_to_json_spec.py

-1. Resave the `tools/csv_to_json/.env.example` file as  `tools/csv_to_json/.env`
-    - See [env variable descriptions](#env-variable-descriptions) below if you need help pointing to different paths or files.

-2. At a command line, do the following:
+At a command line, do the following:

-   2.1.
-Go to the directory containing this script
+1. Go to the directory containing this script

     `cd path/to/this-repo/tools/csv_to_json`

-   2.2  Optionally: Setup and activate a python virtual environment to avoid confusion with other python setup/s on your machine.  [**Detailed Instructions here.**](https://python.land/virtual-environments/virtualenv#How_to_create_a_Python_venv)
+2. (Optionally) Setup and activate a python virtual environment to avoid confusion with other python setup/s on your machine.  [**Detailed Instructions here.**](https://python.land/virtual-environments/virtualenv#How_to_create_a_Python_venv)
      ```
-     # Note -- Use 'python' or 'python3' as appropriate for your python installation
      python -m venv venv
      source venv/bin/activate
      ```

-   2.3.
-Install required python modules listed in [`requirements.txt`](requirements.txt)
+3. Install required python modules listed in [`requirements.txt`](requirements.txt):

     `pip install -r requirements.txt`

-   2.4.
-Run this script
+4. Run this script

     `python csv_to_json.py` or `python csv_to_json_spec.py`

     - Command-line output should look similar to this:

       ```
       ltc_standard_terms_draft.csv valid -- required columns all present
       ltc_categories.csv valid -- required columns all present
       ltc_datatypes.csv valid -- required columns all present
       ...JSON Schema output files are here: "test_json_schema_output/"
       ```

     Check the **output-path** for JSON Schema output files